izyware/devops/README.md

     ENV CMD_TO_RUN: /usr/bin/nc -vz localhost 3306

-You can launch dockerized browser instances using the following (this will use [docker-firefox] container image):
+You can launch dockerized browser instances using the following options:

+* use [docker-firefox] container image:

         izy.devops "docker?firefox" .

+* use [docker-chrome] container image:

+        izy.devops "docker?chrome" .

 If you need to shell into the container to test networking, etc.